Banner: Knocknarea at Sunset.

 The circle was measured and described by Petrie, a good friend of Walker who was his host during his visit, in August 1837, working on behalf of the Ordnance Survey.
 The circle was excavated by Wood-Martin around 1880, and his report, taken from Borlase's Dolmens of Ireland, is given below.

-The chamber and passage are oriented to the south, across Circle 57 a few degrees left of the centre of the complex at Listoghil.
-The passage, the symbolic link between the land of the living and the world of the dead, is just over two meters long.
+The chamber and passage are oriented to the south-east, across Circle 57 a few degrees left of the centre of the complex at Listoghil.
+Resent research has demonstrated that the passage is aligned to the rising position of the extreme southern lunar standstill, an event which occurs every 18.6 years.
+The passage, the symbolic link between the land of the living and the world of the dead, is just over two meters long, and is formed from two parallel lines of stones, which like the other Carrowmore passages, was never roofed.
 The chamber has a flagged floor and is roofed by a disturbed gneiss slab.
 The chamber is much too small for a living person to fit inside.

 Excavations

-The Swedish archaeological team excavated Circle 3 in 1978.
-The picture below is a photomontage taken during the dig.
+The Swedish archaeological team excavated Circle 3 for the first time in 1979.
+The photograph below is a photomontage taken of the monument during the dig.
 These montages were taken by setting up a tall tripod on the site.
-A camera was slid up one of the legs and the process of the excavation assembled into montages.
+A camera was slid up one of the legs and photographs of different stages during the excavation process were assembled into montages.
 I find them to be very attractive images, but the technique never took off in Ireland.

 Carrowmore 4during excavations.